martin-fabian/countdown/README.md

-Main python file from my video tutorial about countdonw application.
+Main python file from my video tutorial about countdown application.